zesafar/zesafar.github.io/_tabs/Resume.md

 ## SUMMARY

-Automation engineer with more than 2 years of experience having advanced skills in PLC programming, touching multiple sectors, and proficient in root-cause analysis.
+Automation engineer with more than 3 years of experience having advanced skills in PLC programming and HMI & SCADA Design, touching multiple sectors, and proficient in root-cause analysis.
 Dedicated to delivering exceptional results, driving innovation, and collaborating effectively in fast-paced environments.

 ## EXPERIENCE